jmvrbanac/Specter/docs/reporting/index.rst

 This is the default reporter that is used when tests are run in parallel mode.
 Due to the nature of parallel execution, it is impossible to build a BDD-style report in real-time.
-As a result, Specter defaults to a simple dot-based report.
+As a result, Spektrum defaults to a simple dot-based report.
 A single dot represents a passed test; whereas a failed test is marked with an "x".